Building and Styling UI Components Using Tailwind CSS

 • The navigation menu items are hidden on small screens using the hidden class and revealed on medium-sized screens and above using md:flex.

-• Menu items are spaced apart horizontally using space-x-8.
+• Menu items are horizontally spaced using space-x-8.

 • The "About Me", "Projects", "Resume", and "Contact" links display an underline when hovered over, accomplished using hover:underline.